How to make a little red meat go a long way? Turn it into sandwiches teamed up with heaps of tasty bits and bobs.

 3-4 iceberg lettuce leaves

 1 In a dish whisk 2 tablespoons of oil with mustard and add ½ teaspoon of salt, pepper to taste and the rosemary sprigs.
 Add steaks and turn them to coat in the marinade.
 The steaks can remain at room temperature for up to 1 hour; cover.

 3 While onion is browning, cook the steaks.
-Heat a heavy-based frying pan over medium-high heat.
+Heat a heavy-based frying pan (skillet) over medium-high heat.
 Add 1 tablespoon of oil.
-When it is nice and hot, just starting to give off a haze, toss steaks in their mustardy marinade and add to pan.
+When it is nice and hot and just starting to give off a haze, toss steaks in their mustardy marinade and add to pan.
 Cook, without moving them, for 2-3 minutes a side (Read Touch Test for Beef here).
 Transfer to a plate, season generously with sea salt and let steaks rest for at least 10 minutes.
 Slice thinly across the grain.

 4 When onion is ready, transfer to a side plate.
 Increase heat under pan to medium-high.
 Add 1 teaspoon of butter, then put in tomatoes cut side down.
 Cook for about 2 minutes, until coloured, then turn and cook skin side for 2 minutes.
 Transfer to a plate cut side up and season with salt and pepper and drizzle with balsamic vinegar.